zammad/zammad-user-documentation/extras/knowledge-base.rst

 ==============

 Manage, edit and organize your knowledge base content by opening the ``Knowledge Base`` tab in the navigation sidebar.

-This feature is optional; if you don't see it in the main menu, that means your administrator hasn't enabled it yet.
-Administrators can learn more in the
-:admin-docs:`knowledge base section of the admin docs </manage/knowledge-base.html>`.
+This feature is optional.
+If you don't see it in the primary navigation bar, that means your administrator hasn't enabled it yet.
+Administrators can learn more in the :admin-docs:`knowledge base admin documentation </manage/knowledge-base.html>`.

 .. figure:: /images/extras/knowledge-base/knowledge-base-preview.png
    :alt: Knowledge Base Preview Mode
    :align: center

-   The knowledge base panel opens in a preview mode by default.
+   The knowledge base page opens in a preview mode by default.
    This preview mode looks similar to the published knowledge.

 Getting Started